OS2iot/OS2iot-docs/source/user-interface-guidelines/user-interface-guidelines.rst

    - The framework includes HTML and SCSS-based design templates for style, forms, buttons, charts, navigation, and other user interface components.
    - In this project,Materials is used partly as a toolbox for aesthetics and functionality in relation to the aforementioned components, and not least as a base for implementing responsive design.
 This also means that the only thing that is corrected in relation to Bootstrap's standard cuddle base is the file containing variables for style, colors, margins, etc.

-The implemented version of Bootstrap is v4.5.0.
-It is generally not recommended to try to upgrade this version.
-If you still have a winning argument for upgrading, Netcompany.UI and Erhvervsstyrelsen should be consulted before the upgrade.

 Page elements
 -------------

 A colour scheme has been provided by OS2 and can be found in the base.scss file at https://github.com/itk-dev/datatidy/blob/develop/assets/scss/base.scss

 Modal windows